Typical Kitchen Remodel Size and Spend

 Cabinetry

-The most expensive remodel item in a kitchen is new cabinetry.
-It makes up 27-30% of the entire kitchen cost.
+The most expensive item in a is new .
+It makes up 27-30% of the entire cost.
 At Drury Design all our cabinetry is custom made for your project for perfect fit and finish.
-We carry three luxury brands: Rutt, Grabill, and Mouser
+We carry three luxury brands: Rutt, Grabill, and Mouser.

 Labor & Appliances